parikshit223933/Coding-Ninjas-Competitive-Programming/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/1/18/ISO_C%2B%2B_Logo.svg/1200px-ISO_C%2B%2B_Logo.svg.png" width=100> <img src="https://www.codingninjas.com/assets-landing/images/CNLOGO.svg" width=200>

 This Repository Contains all my codes which I wrote during the competitive programming course with <a href="https://www.codingninjas.com/">Coding Ninjas</a></br>
-(PS: For some of the questions you may like to check out the commit history to know how did I proceed step by step for any particular question)</br>
+(PS: For some of the questions you may like to check out the commit history to know how did I proceed step by step for that question)</br>

 # Disclaimer:
 <p>Copying and pasting the code from this repo to the CN's console won't help you in the long run.
 Everyone wants to be a competitive programmer to get that sexy ass package at FAANG, but it takes a lot of hard work and dedication to achieve something like that.
 Don't get frustrated, believe in yourself, give it some time, relax and eventually you will see the results.</p>